Optimal Polynomial-Time Estimators: A Bayesian Notion of Approximation Algorithm

 Our main objects of study are algorithms satisfying a related but weaker condition.
 Namely, we consider ${P}$ s.t. its error w.r.t. ${\chi_L}$ is not negligible but is \emph{minimal up to a negligible function}.
 That is, we require that for any ${Q: \Nats \times \Words \Alg \Rats}$ s.t. ${Q(k,x)}$ also runs in time polynomial in ${k}$, there is a negligible function ${\varepsilon(k)}$ s.t.

-Such a ${P}$ is called an \enquote{${\Fall_{neg}(\Gamma_0^1,\Gamma_0^1)}$-optimal polynomial-time estimator for ${(\Dist,\chi_L)}$.} More generally, we replace negligible functions by functions that lie in some space ${\Fall}$ which can represent different asymptotic conditions (see Definition~\ref{def:fall}), and we consider estimators that use certain asymptotic amounts of random and advice represented by a pair ${\Gamma}$ of function spaces (see Definition~\ref{def:grow}).
+Such a ${P}$ is called an \enquote{${\Fall_{neg}(\Gamma_0^1,\Gamma_0^1)}$-optimal polynomial-time estimator for ${(\Dist,\chi_L)}$.} More generally, we replace negligible functions by functions that lie in some space ${\Fall}$ which can represent different asymptotic conditions (see Definition~\ref{def:fall}), and we consider estimators that use certain asymptotic amounts of randomness and advice represented by a pair ${\Gamma}$ of function spaces (see Definition~\ref{def:grow}).
 This brings us to the concept of an \enquote{${\EG}$-optimal polynomial-time estimator} (see Definition~\ref{def:op}).

 Denote ${\textsc{OP}[{\EG}]}$ the set of distributional decision problems that admit ${\EG}$-optimal polynomial-time estimators.
 Obviously ${\textsc{OP}[\Fall_{neg}(\Gamma_0^1,\Gamma_0^1)] \supseteq \textsc{Heur}_\text{neg}\textsc{P}}$.
 Moreover, if one-way functions exist the inclusion is proper since it is possible to use any function with a hard-core predicate to construct an example where the constant ${\frac{1}{2}}$ is an ${\Fall_{neg}(\Gamma_0^1,\Gamma_0^1)}$-optimal polynomial-time estimator (see Theorem~\ref{thm:hard_core}).
 Thus, it seems that we constructed novel natural distributional complexity classes.